-- Ensure that statutory activities are being performed within the defined parameters. - Ensure that recommendations are being developed in accordance with the values that guide the ECAC. - Record and track all priorities and action plans created as part of meeting the Strategic Plan goals. - Provide quarterly updates on any barriers and adjustments to the Strategic Plan.
+- Ensure that activities are being performed within the defined parameters. - Ensure that activities are being developed in accordance with the values that guide the ECAC. - Record and track all priorities and action plans created as part of meeting the Strategic Plan goals. - Provide quarterly updates on the progress of the Strategic Plan's implementation, including barriers and adjustments needed.

-The ECAC is ready to take on the challenges described in this Plan.
-The ECAC will work to strengthen the early childhood system in New York so that all young children and their families have what they need as early in their lives as possible to live up to their full potential.
+The ECAC is ready to take on the challenges listed above.
+The ECAC will work to strengthen the early childhood system in NY so that all young children and their families have what they need as early in their lives as possible to live up to their full potential.